-- UG.C7.7 Failure within a level will be compensated in the light of overall performance at that level according to the following criteria: - (i) the "qualifying Level Mark" (the credit weighted average of the level inclusive of the true value of assessments undertaken at referral prior to the capping of the module mark) must be at least 45% and

-- (ii) a mark of at least 30% or other compensatable grades must have been achieved in failed modules.
-In cases where compensation is applied, credits will be awarded to eligible modules but the mark/grade for such modules will not be changed and - (iii) 80% of the target credit at the level must have been passed, in which case up to 20% of the target credit may be compensated. - UG.C7.8 Specific award programme rules may, exceptionally, modify the requirements for, or exclude, compensation as defined above.
-Such rules are recorded in the programme specification.
-Individual programme rules may preclude the award of credit by compensation in some, or all, modules. - UG.C7.9 Students must be advised of the implications of compensation for progression.
-Students must be made aware that failure in core modules, which are pre-requisites for certain named programmes, will have to be retrieved before the student starts the next level of such a programme (UG.C7.4).
-Compensation credit, once awarded, cannot be revoked by the student except in the circumstances specified in regulation UG.C7.16. - UG.C7.10 Students retrieve their failure by resitting or resubmitting the required element of the assessment (referral or deferral).
+- UG.C7.8 Failure within a level will be compensated in the light of overall performance at that level according to the following criteria: - a mark of at least 30% at levels 3-6, 40% at level 7 or other compensatable grades must have been achieved in failed modules.
+In cases where compensation is applied, credits will be awarded to eligible modules but the mark/grade for such modules will not be changed and - (ii) At least 100 credits at the level must have been passed, in which case up to 20 credits of the target credit may be compensated. - (iii) Compensation is only applied following the student being given the opportunity for a referral attempt at the module. - (iv) Compensation can then be applied to any attempt at the module. - UG.C7.9 Compensation credit, once awarded, cannot be revoked by the student. - UG.C7.10 Students retrieve their failure by resitting or resubmitting the required element of the assessment (referral or deferral).
 The content and form of the referral/deferral are determined by the Module Leader, approved by the External Examiner and reported to the relevant Board of Examiners.
 The form of assessment for referral may be different from the original assessment task and any previously successful elements (marks or submitted materials) of a module will be carried forward to count toward a referral attempt. - UG.C7.11 A referral opportunity is normally scheduled within the academic year of the first sitting of the assessment.
-Exceptionally, the Board of

-Examiners may require students to undertake certain modules again, with attendance, as part of a deferral opportunity.
+An Exceptional Second Referral or Final Referral opportunity is normally scheduled in the subsequent academic year.
+The Board of Examiners may require students to undertake certain modules again, with attendance, as part of a referral / deferral opportunity.